 - Stocks, bonds, mutual funds, etc.

-- House (can omit this, as discussed before, or have the 10-20% deduction)
+- House (you can omit this, as discussed before, or have the 10-30% deduction)

-- Car (can omit or include it, undervalued)
+- Car (you can omit or include an undervalued amount)

 - Jewelry, art, collectibles, etc. (these can appreciate, depreciate, or stay the same)